bazilinskyy/coupled-sim/README.md

 ```

 ## Logging varjo eye-tracking data
-To add varjo eye-tracking data, you need to follow the same steps as described above.
+To add Varjo eye-tracking data, you need to follow the same steps as described above.
 Additionally, you need to add a check beforehand.
-The varjo eye-tracking data is only available after the eye-tracking calibration.
+The Varjo eye-tracking data is only available after the eye-tracking calibration.
 Thus the following if-statements are added:
 ```
 if (VarjoPlugin.GetGaze().status == VarjoPlugin.GazeStatus.VALID && driver.transform.Find("Gaze"))
 {